umarovj/Car-Search-Project/README.md

 I used the auto listings website Cars.com as the source for my data.
 In order to scrape the data from this website I used the BeautifulSoup package.
 While on the site, I set my search filters local to my zip code within 100 mile radius then copied the URL for BeautifulSoup.

-I set up my Columns and scraped these parameters of over five thousand Cars.com listings:
+I set up my Variables and scraped over five thousand Cars.com listings:

 - 'Year'
 - 'Make'